hpcloud-mon/python-monasca-events/README.md

 Command-line API
 ----------------
-Installing this distribution gets you a shell command, ``monasca-events``, that you can use to interact with the Monitoring API server.
+Installing this distribution gets you a shell command, ``monasca-events``, that you can use to interact with the Events API server.

 Usage:
   monasca-events